February

 25 February

-Apart from You (Dir.
-Mikio Naruse, Jap 1933) (Screening format – Digital, 60mins) Mikio Naruse was one of the most important directors and screenwriters in what has become known as the `Golden Age’ of Japanese cinema (which, unlike its Western counterpart, continued to be silent for some time into the 1930s).
-His focus on `common people’ drama and fusing of traditional and modern Japanese motifs have drawn comparisons with his more celebrated contemporary Yasujirō Ozu.
-Much of his earlier work, mostly from the 1920s,
+No Blood Relation (Dir.
+Mikio Naruse, Japan, 1932) (Screening format – Digital, 79 mins) An actress returns to Tokyo after a successful stint in Hollywood to reclaim — with the help of her gangster brother — the daughter she abandoned years before.
+Mikio Naruse was one of the most important directors and screenwriters in what has become known as the `Golden Age’ of Japanese cinema (which, unlike its Western counterpart, continued to be silent for some time into the 1930s).
+His focus on `common people’

 March